-Just as technology has advanced the game so it has meant that in many grounds a once all-pervading romantic symbol of evening football ‘the floodlight’ is becoming a thing of the past.
+Just as technology has advanced the game so it has meant that in many grounds the once all-pervading romantic symbol of evening football ‘the floodlight’ is becoming a thing of the past.

 Early Floodlights